Parken Sport & Entertainment

 Parken Sport & Entertainment A/S (short: PS&E) is a Danish company located at Parken Stadium in the Østerbro area of Copenhagen.
 The company was founded on 1.
 April 1991 to run the football club F.C.
 Copenhagen (in Danish: F.C.
 København or just FCK).
 Today PS&E operates F.C.
 Copenhagen, Lalandia (water parks), Parken Stadium stadium and office space for leasing at the stadium.

-Board and Directors
+Board and directors

 PS&E board Members and Directors (pr.
 17 September 2020):

-Owners and Group Structure
+Ownership and group structure

 Parken Sport & Entertainment's major shareholders are: